VulcanValkyrie/refstack-sync-and-verify/README.md

 * 4/6/17
     - add the usage of command line arguments to our update-rs-db script, so that we can pull data from either the standardly-named file "toadd.csv", or supply our own filename
+* 4/11/17-early 4/12/17
+    - add Dockerfile and small changes to make the script work in a docker container, while connecting to a MySQL server on the localhost
+    - not perfect, a few small bugs, but very close to being done

 //////////////////////////////////// Current Status & Functionality /////////////////////////////